akuHoshii/sctv/README.md

 ```

 > [!NOTE]
 > Hoshi is designed **solely for private map development**.
-It is a developer tool for use on games you own and build.
-The `loadstring` loader is a standard development pattern for remote script loading and hot-updating during iterative development — it is not a gameplay feature.
+It is a developer tool intended for use on games you own and build.
+The `loadstring` loader is a standard development pattern for remote script loading and hot-updating during iterative development—it is not a gameplay feature.

 <br />